 Secondly, ensure that you play your role in taxes and compliance.
 The law requires that all limited businesses are registered.
 If the company’s turnover is more than £72,000, it’s required that you apply for vat registration.
 As such, you need to keep all receipts for all acquisitions to claim on your expenses.

-It is also advisable that you get an accounting software that best suits your business accounting needs.
-If you are not sure about the proper software, you can consult a business accountant or a business consultant, who will advise you before you can make the purchase.
+It is also advisable that you get accounting software that best suits your business accounting needs.
+If you are not sure about the proper software, you can consult a bookkeeping accountant or a business consultant, who will advise you before you can make the purchase.
 I would software that integrates cloud computing.

 The good thing with cloud software is that you will be able to access your financial information from literally any location in the world.
 Ideally, you can have an accountant work on the documents even when not on the company’s premises.
-As if that is not all, an accounting software with cloud technology will give you the ability to back up your documents online.
+As if that is not all, accounting software with cloud technology will give you the ability to back up your documents online.
 However, it is essential that you keep backups of the data as an added measure of security.
 With such software, you’ll need to make backing up your files a habit.

 It is also important that you keep all your receipts.
 The Taxation Office requires you to maintain records for at least five years.
 Some of these records include: